 This bill amends existing laws regarding water permits and the discharge of wastewater in Arkansas.
 It introduces provisions that allow the denial of water permits to applicants with a history of noncompliance with environmental regulations, which can include various forms of documented noncompliance, such as incomplete permit applications or previous consent orders.
 Specifically, if an applicant has five or more instances of noncompliance within the last five years, the permit must be denied.
-Additionally, the bill clarifies the notice of intent process for general permits, requiring applicants to certify that their activities do not impact U.S. waters or wetlands, or provide a copy of the necessary Corps permit if they cannot certify.
+Additionally, the bill clarifies the notice of intent process for permit applications, requiring that applicants provide information about water courses and wetlands, and includes a certification regarding the impact on U.S. waters.

-Furthermore, the bill establishes a framework for local officials to access technical support from the Division of Environmental Quality during sewage or stormwater emergencies.
-It also prohibits certain discharges of wastewater, specifically into ephemeral or intermittent streams, situations that lead to wastewater accumulation outside designated waterways, and any discharges that overflow onto private property.
+Furthermore, the bill establishes a framework for local officials to access technical support during sewage or storm water emergencies and prohibits certain discharges of wastewater.
+Specifically, it forbids discharges into ephemeral or intermittent streams, situations that lead to wastewater accumulation outside designated waterways, and any discharges that overflow onto private property.
 These changes aim to enhance environmental protection and ensure compliance with water quality standards.

 Statutes affected: